 Thanks in part to her naturalist / photographer husband, she often works from photographs, or the inspiration of a legend chanced upon during one of their trips west.
 As a result, many of her paintings, such as her Horses of the Sun and Guardian of Aqua Canyon have an engaging story behind them.

 The recipient of both artistic and community service recognition, Jeannie believes in giving back, and has donated artwork to charitable events benefiting local children’s hospitals, medical centers and schools.
 It has been these volunteer opportunities that the artist holds most dear; such as the Red Wagon floats her creative team designed to benefit Wolfson Children's Hospital.
 Their Harry Potter, Rainywith a Chance of Meatballs and Sesame Street float projects, complete with custom designed character costumes, were all labors of love.

 There are so many interesting creative venues: fabric arts, quilting, photography, home and Holiday decor, dried and silk flowers to name a few.
 And yes, time and energy permitting, she dabbles in many of them, finding it emotionally rewarding to craft the floral bouquets for a bridal party, or decorate a community center for the Holidays.

 As for writing... much of her thirty plus year corporate career was spent as a communications specialist and copy writer.
 It seems only natural she applied that experience, together with her journalism studies, toward personal writing, abet more creatively.

-Jeannie has four Indy published stories and books available on Amazon, including the factious memoir, Crabshell, an Amazon novel contest quarter finalist.
+Jeannie has four Indy published books available on Amazon, including the factious memoir, Crabshell, an Amazon novel contest quarter finalist.
 Presently, she is working on a murder mystery manuscript.